-The FUNCTION keys control the internal configuration of the instrument.
-Each FUNCTION key corresponds to a particular measurement function, such as Amplitude, THD+N, etc. A few of the FUNCTION keys will invoke a second measurement functions with a second press of the key.
-The particular measurement function invoked by a FUNCTION key also depends on whether the Analyzer is in analog or digital mode.
+The FUNCTION keys set the measurement function by controlling the internal configuration of the instrument.
+Each FUNCTION key corresponds to a particular measurement function, such as Amplitude, THD+N, etc. A few of the FUNCTION keys will invoke a second measurement function with a second press of the key.

-The FUNCTION keys and measurement functions are discussed in detail in the section on controlling the Analyzer.
-See page 4-21.
+The FUNCTION keys and measurement functions are discussed in detail in the section on Controlling the Analyzer.
+See page 4-15.